loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 B. Adding Information on the Inside
 +++++++++++++++++++++++++++++++++++

 #.
 Pick correct information file.
-Understand two-sided layout.
+Insert the information files in the same order as you inserted the image files.
+However, you will be positioning them from right to left instead of left to right.
 File> Place.

 #.
 Rasterize.
 Rotate in other direction.
+Edit> Transform> Rotate 90° CW.
 Position it.
 Rotate in the opposite direction of the related image, on the same horizontal row, but on the opposite left vs right side as the image.
+The top should be on the right.
 Use same margins and being flush as for the images.

 #.
 Place remaining seven images, rasterize, rotate, position.